 5. Get some supplements or drink some herbal tea

-that you can take a melatonin supplement and it’ll help you fall asleep faster.
+Studies have shown that you can take a melatonin supplement and it’ll help you fall asleep faster.
 You shouldn’t make a habit of it because it can negatively affect your health long term.
 Every now and then in a pinch should be okay though.
 Another thing you can do is drink teas.
 Chamomile tea has long been considered an herbal treatment for anxiety, stress, and insomnia thanks to its calming properties.
 If brewing up a cup of herbal tea before bed helps you get to sleep, we can’t think of a reason not to do it!

 6. Control your naps